protubero/beanstore/README.md

 Other callback options allow listeners to be informed on any change to the store, synchronously or asynchronously to the transaction execution.
 These callbacks can be used to create CQRS style *Read Models*.

 All transactions are applied sequentially to the store.
 Synchronous listeners will receive the change events when an transaction is applied and before the execution code returns.
 Only verification listeners can abort a transaction by throwing an exception.
 Exceptions from other listener types will only be logged.
 Asynchronous listeners will receive the change events afterwards but also always in the order of their execution.

+## Query store

+The advantages of the concept come into play when querying the data: By using Java streams, even complex queries can be implemented very easily.

 ## Migration